 This is the question that brings most mineral owners to talk to someone like us.
 They have inherited or held minerals for a while, they have some sense of what is going on, and at some point they start asking whether the minerals are something they should keep or convert to something else.

 There is no universal answer.
 The right call depends on the specific tract, the specific owner, and the specific moment.
 But there is a framework for thinking it through, and that framework is what we usually walk people through in a first conversation.
+(If your real question is what the minerals are worth in the first place, start with what drives mineral rights value, then come back to the keep-or-sell decision.)

 Here it is, in plain English.
 No sales pitch, no agenda about which way you should land.